 Participant - Any individual in a mediation or related dispute resolution process who is not a party, yet participates on behalf of one of the parties or in support of the process, such as a legal or personal representative or observer.

 Party - An individual or entity named in a dispute who engages in mediation or a related dispute resolution process.

 This Policy and Procedures document resulted from an effort to revise the Grievance/Ethics Policy of the Colorado Council of Mediators and Mediation Organizations (CCMO) begun in 2009, with a final recommendation made to the CCMO Board of Directors in November 2010.
 The CCMO Board adopted the revisions in 2011.
 The CCMO Ethics Committee responsible for the recommendation consisted of co-chairs Susan Demidovich and Richard Fullerton, and members Joel Bogen and Janice McCubbrey.

 The name of the organization changed in 2011 to The Mediation Association of Colorado (theMAC), and the committee once again revised the document in October 2013 to reflect that name change along with other procedural revisions.
 Committee members responsible for the 2013 changes consisted of co-chairs Susan Demidovich and Richard Fullerton, and member Joel Bogen.

-The committe again revised the document in October 2016 to include procedural revisions.
-Committe members responsible for the 2016 changes consisted of tri-chairs Susan Demidovich, Joel Bogen, and Richard Fullerton, and member Katherine Head.
+The committee again revised the document in October 2016 to include procedural revisions.
+Committee members responsible for the 2016 changes consisted of tri-chairs Susan Demidovich, Joel Bogen, and Richard Fullerton, and member Katherine Head.